 The machine is a multi-purpose DC welder with TIG, Arc, and Stick function with 225 Amp of current, 220V/110V dual voltage, 100% start, and 80% duty cycle.

-The TIG works amazing, and the welding is precise.
-It is not expensive and is a value for money welder.
-It is light-weight and can be carried around easily if needed.
+The TIG works amazingly, and the welding is precise.
+It is not expensive and is a value-for-money welder.
+It is lightweight and can be carried around easily if needed.
 Amico provides you with a 1-year warranty period and charges you no money for any defect.
 It has a digital dial that shows the current and other information.